Qualification(s): BA, LLB (Hons)

 Josh Bornstein is a Principal at Maurice Blackburn, based in Melbourne.
 He is the head of the firm’s national Employment Law department and is a member of the Maurice Blackburn Board.

-Josh was recognised as the top ranking employment lawyer for employees in Doyle's Guide to the Australian Legal Profession 2014 and 2015.
+Josh is recognised as the top ranking employment lawyer for employees in Doyle's Guide to the Australian Legal Profession (link to guide) 2013, 2014 and 2015.
 His legal achievements are significant:

 - Represented the incoming CEO of a listed property company in negotiating the terms of her employment contract;